nullpid/nullpid.github.com/_posts/2016-08-01-firefox-force-private-mode.md

 ## Gotchas

 As far as I can tell, opening Firefox in private mode this way, will not display the usually `mask icon`.
 I do not know exactly why this happens as I did not had the interest to check the reason.
+It's assumed we are navigating in private mode because the homepage is consistent.